jzelenjak/SoftwareEngineeringMethods/microservices/users/docs/API-document.md

 PUT    /api/users/change_role
 ```

 Endpoint for changing the role of a user.
-Can only be done by **admins** or **lecturers** (a lecturer can *only* change a user to be a TA, or a student), whereas an admin can do everything.
+Can only be done by **admins** or **lecturers** (a teaches can *only* change a user to be a TA, or a student), whereas an admin can do everything.
 It also changes the role in Authentication Microservice.

 **Expected body format**: